mlavi/hugo/content/post/devops-maturity-diagram.md

  John Willis [@botchagalupe](https://twitter.com/botchagalupe)
  was at the talk and he helped define DevOps, agreeing that it is cultural:
  "at the end of the day, it is what you make of it."

+# Update: 2019-02-22 #

+Variations for abstracts:

+    Demystifying DevOps: Agile Infrastructure and Applications for IT (Session Title maximum 25 words/75 characters, Description maximum 150 words)

+    Business expectations for IT have changed, have you been asked to provide IaaS: Infrastructure as a Service?

+    IaaS efforts vary in maturity: on-demand infrastructure is the minimum deliverable, but can you drive continuous operations for security patching, performance scaling, backups, disaster recover, show back costs, and audits?
+Providing a mature IaaS experience equates to public cloud parity, but that was established over a decade ago.

+    Expectations today have grown to PaaS: Platform as a Service and SaaS: Software as a Service, where application deployments are the criterion for business success.
+These efforts also vary in maturity: all of the IaaS experience must be extended "up the stack" to the application life cycle, while also providing self service governance for one-click application installations and upgrades.

+    Learn how to map your journey to DevOps, where advanced IT services and service levels requires understanding new responsibilities and skill sets.

+    Learning Objectives and Key Takeaways: (maximum 30 words)

+    # Understanding "DevOps" with a clear definition, cultural implications, and how it achieves business agility.
+    # Understanding "Pets versus Cattle," then using it to evaluate and eliminate single points of failure to achieve scalability.
+    # Mapping agility and scalability goals onto the DevOps Maturity Diagram to illustrate your journey towards advanced IT services and service levels.

+-